Turkey Yacht Charter Guide

 Sea temperatures during the summer are in the mid-twenties centigrade, perfect for swimming and watersports.

-Not only does Turkey specialise in vegetarian/vegan dishes, but also their seafood and their meat dishes.
-Seafood is almost always caught on the same day, probably by the owners of the cafe!
-Their lamb and chicken mixed meats are not to be missed!
+Not only does Turkey specialize in vegetarian/vegan dishes, but also their seafood and their meat dishes.
+Seafood is almost always caught on the same day, probably by the owners of the restaurant.
+Their lamb and chicken mixed meats are also not to be missed!

 As for desserts, sweets have always been part of Turkish culture, and the world-famous baklava, and kadayif (shredded pastry baked in syrup), are just two of the delicacies you will come to love!

 Boatbookings will work with you to understand your needs and match them to the perfect yacht.
-We can find you virtually any yacht in Turkey and the surrounding waters for your holiday or business event.
+We will match you with the finest yacht available for your holiday or business event.